Last Updated on August 21, 2023 by The ZenMaid Team

 It’s okay to wait to reply to customer complaints

 Just because a client wants to engage with you immediately doesn’t mean you have to.
-If they catch you at a bad time, or you need to compose yourself before discussing the situation, you can say, “Can I give you a call back when I can give you my full attention?”
+If they post a nasty message or drop a mean comment, you can wait until the next day to respond.
+Or, if they catch you at a bad time, you can ask, “Can I give you a call back when I can give you my full attention?”

 Waiting to respond can also give you time to gather more information from your cleaners and office staff so you’ll be prepared with answers and solutions and enter the conversation with more confidence.

-How to get information that will help solve you customer’s problem
+How to get information that will help solve your customer’s problem

 - Was this problem only in certain rooms?